Lumion-Render-Collective/.github/profile/README.md

 ---
 ## ⚖️ License & notes
 - Repository assets are provided under permissive terms for educational and creative use (see `LICENSE`).
-- This project is **not affiliated** with Lumion.
-Obtain Lumion from official vendors.

 ---

 ## 📬 Contacts